-However, if you want to order in bulk and keep them in the freezer, it is best to transfer them into airtight containers.
+However, if you want to order in bulk and keep chili to freezer, it is best to transfer them into airtight containers.
 Doing so can help you keep the stew for up to six months.

 In addition, organizing the chili in small serving size containers can help you arrange them efficiently and take out only the amount you can eat.
-That way, you won’t need to needlessly thaw everything and put leftovers back into the freezer.
+That way, you won’t need to needlessly thaw everything and put leftover chili back into the freezer.